Steps in Application & Hiring Process

 • Candidates must be a U.S. Citizen or authorized to work in the United States.

-• Bonus points added for military or OPOTA certification.
+• Bonus points added for military service.

-• Copy of High School diploma or GED (and college / higher education diploma if applicable)
+• Copy of High School diploma or GED (and college / higher education diploma if applicable).

-• Copy of DD-214 for Veterans credit (if applicable)
+• Copy of DD-214 for Veterans credit (if applicable).

-• Copy of your Peace Officer Certification for the State of Ohio (if applicable)
+• Copy of your Peace Officer Certification for the State of Ohio (if applicable).

-• Copy of Birth Certificate or U.S. Citizenship
+• Copy of Birth Certificate or U.S. Citizenship.

 Written Test: The written test may be completed before the application.
 The Sidney Police Department utilizes the National Testing Network.
 Candidates may use test scores gained at this test for multiple departments.
 Candidates are responsible for scheduling their own test and making sure their scores are sent to the City of Sidney.
 You may find registration for this test at www.nationaltestingnetwork.com.
 This may involve:

-• Completion of the NTN application process
+• Completion of the NTN application process.

-• Completion of the personal history questionnaire
+• Completion of the personal history questionnaire.

-• Opportunity to take online practice tests
+• Opportunity to take online practice tests.

-• Scheduling your own convenient test time (applicant is responsible for exam fee)
+• Scheduling your own convenient test time (applicant is responsible for exam fee).

-• Upon completion of the NTN examination, electing to have scores sent to the City of Sidney
+• Upon completion of the NTN examination, electing to have scores sent to the City of Sidney.

 The physical fitness test is often the first interaction members of our department have with candidates.
 Your attitude, attire, and how well you do are noted and discussed by our department members.
-First impressions are very important and your first impression will not be in the interview, it will be here.
+First impressions are very important and your first impression will not be in the interview - it will be here.

 Conditional Offer of Employment: Conditional offers will be made to those that the department and the City Manager think will be the best fit for our department.
 This offer is contingent upon successfully completing the next steps.

 Psychological Assessment: Candidates will be sent to an outside agency to complete a psychological assessment.
 This is meant to indicate behavioral and personality traits that are not suited for the law enforcement profession, touching on racism, an exaggerated sense of self, anger problems, and more.
-It is very important that candidates not lie on this test.
+It is very important that candidates not show deception on this test.
 It is designed to detect deception and if deception is indicated, the candidate will not proceed on in the process.

 Medical Examination / Drug Screen: The candidate will be sent to our city doctor for an examination that looks for major health reasons that would render the candidate unable to perform the job.
 These things include insufficient eyesight, insufficient hearing, major heart problems, and more.
 A drug screen will also be conducted.